day0market/pyalgotrader/docs/cta_strategy.md

         self.am = ArrayManager()
 ```

-### Initialization Policy、start up、stop
+### Initialization strategy、start up、stop
-by“CTATactics”Button component-related functions to achieve。
+by “CTATactics” Button component-related functions to achieve.

-note：functionload_bar(10)，On behalf of the policy needs to load initialization10Trading historical data。The historical data can beTickdata，can also beKLine data。In the initialization time strategy，Will callKCalculating line time sequence manager and cache related calculation index，But the transaction does not trigger。
+note：functionload_bar(10), On behalf of the strategy needs to load initialization10Trading historical data.
+The historical data can beTickdata, can also beKLine data.
+In the initialization time strategy, Will callKCalculating line time sequence manager and cache related calculation index, But the transaction does not trigger.

 ```
     def on_init(self):